eryktr/design-patterns/README.md

 A program used to send notifications to customers.
 Each customer can either be "simple", meaning a physical person with an inbox, or "composite", that is, composed of a group of simple and/or composite customers.
 This program wraps each type of customer with a common interface and hides the implementation from the process of sending notifications.

+## Iterator
+This application consists of User objects and ChatRoom objects.
+Each user can join a nubmer of ChatRooms.
+Also, users are able to set their global status: visible or hidden.
+One can only iterate through the users in a chatroom, using special Iterator objects for the specific ChatRoom.
+The Iterator only caters for visible users.